kloaf11/kloaf11.github.io/Enhancement1.md

 # Kenneth Borges CS499 ePortfolio

-## Enhancement One: Software Design and Engineering
+## Enhancement One: Software Design and Engineering TEST

 For this enhancement I chose to enhance the design and functionality for my Zoo Monitoring Project from IT-145.
 The original purpose of this code was a simple tracking program in using Java to monitor Zoo animals and habitats.
 My original plan for this enhancement was to add multiple additional uses for this program including a log in feature, Employee Records.
 I was also planning on a Transfer section originally for new incoming and outgoing animals as a log but due to time constraints with the other sections and learning new methods of performing operations I have never attempted to before that section was dropped.